edgeimpulse/example-esp32-cam/README.md

 * Create your Image Classification model using [Edge Impulse](https://edgeimpulse.com).

-*Due to the board limitations, you may need to train your model with 48x48 images and use the MobileNetV2 0.05:*
+*Due to the board limitations, you may need to train your model with 96x96 images and use the MobileNetV1 0.01:*

 ![creat-impulse](Documentation/create-impulse.png)

 * Download the Arduino library under the `Deployment` tab in the Edge Impulse studio
 ![dl-arduino-lib](Documentation/deployment-tab.png)

 ### Basic Image Classification Example

-*Note: This project does not do a proper resize of the image capture but cutout the data*
+*Note: On Sept 9th 2021, the issue predicting always the same classes has been fixed*

 * Open the `Basic-Image-Classification.ino` file under the `/Basic-Image-Classification` folder.
 * Import the .zip library you have downloaded from Edge Impulse Studio